Laronk/Filmmaking_Tutorials/README.md

 English is not my first language, but for some reason it is a prefered way of taking notes.
 Those years of learing programing weren't for nothing apparently.

-I'll try to share all my notes in English or provide translations for the already existing notes.
+I'll try to share all my notes in English and provide translations for the already existing notes.

 ---